 2. Visually Distracted

-In connection with the last tidbit of advice, make sure you find something you’re comfortable listening to for a while.
+Make sure you find something you’re comfortable listening to for a while.
 If you’re not a fan after the first little bit, find a safe place to pull off the road to adjust your radio.
 Alternatively, try to grin and bear it until your next pit stop; it may be hard, but it’ll keep you safer.
 Additionally, program your GPS before hitting the road to avoid having to check or change it along the way.
 Even if you feel fully confident about knowing your way in the beginning, it can’t hurt to be safe and have the GPS programmed just in case.